-Since then Viviana has danced all the major roles in classical ballet, including Giselle, The Sleeping Beauty, Swan Lake, Romeo and Juliet, Cinderella, The Nutcracker, Don Quixote, Anastasia, Manon, Mayerling, A Month in the Country, My Brothers, My Sisters, The Prince of the Pagodas, Symphonic Variations, Different Drummers, La fille mal gardée, Rhapsody, Ondine, A Midsummer Night’s Dream, Les Biches, Raymonda, La Bayadere, Cyrano de Bergerac, Diana and Actaeon, Thaïs pas de deux, Sylvia, Apollo, Ballet Imperial, Stravinsky Violin Concerto, Who Cares?, Laurentia, La Ronde, The Red and the Black, Carmen, Coppelia, Duke Ellington Ballet, Birthday Offering, Scènes de ballet, Requiem, Les Patineurs, Elite Syncopations, Symphony in C, Gloria, Cabiria and Anna Karenina.
+She has danced most of the major roles in classical ballet, including Giselle, The Sleeping Beauty, Swan Lake, Romeo and Juliet, Cinderella, The Nutcracker, Don Quixote, Anastasia, Manon, Mayerling, A Month in the Country, My Brothers, My Sisters, The Prince of the Pagodas, Symphonic Variations, Different Drummers, La fille mal gardée, Rhapsody, Ondine, A Midsummer Night’s Dream, Les Biches, Raymonda, La Bayadere, Cyrano de Bergerac, Diana and Actaeon, Thaïs pas de deux, Sylvia, Apollo, Ballet Imperial, Stravinsky Violin Concerto, Who Cares?, Laurentia, La Ronde, The Red and the Black, Carmen, Coppelia, Duke Ellington Ballet, Birthday Offering, Scènes de ballet, Requiem, Les Patineurs, Elite Syncopations, Symphony in C, Gloria, Cabiria and Anna Karenina.

-Noted for her versatility, she is particularly associated with the repertoire of Kenneth MacMillan, who tragically died while she was dancing the role of Mary Vetsera in his Mayerling.
-She created roles in MacMillan’s The Judas Tree (which won a Laurence Olivier Award) and Winter Dreams, and in numerous contemporary ballets by Bintley, McGregor, Page, Tuckett, Amodio and others.
-Among her coaches were Antoinette Sibley, Lynn Seymour, and Margot Fonteyn.
+Noted for her versatility, she is particularly associated with the repertoire of Kenneth MacMillan, who tragically died backstage while she was dancing the role of Mary Vetsera in his Mayerling.
+She created roles in MacMillan’s The Judas Tree (which won a Laurence Olivier Award and earned Viviana an individual Olivier nomination) and Winter Dreams, and in numerous contemporary ballets by Bintley, McGregor, Page, Tuckett, Amodio and others.
+Among her coaches were Antoinette Sibley, Lynn Seymour and Margot Fonteyn.

 In 1992 Viviana and her fellow principal Darcey Bussell were the subjects of a South Bank Show documentary, Two Royal Ballet Dancers.
-Viviana has received the London Evening Standard Award (the youngest ever artist to receive the award), the Time Out Award, the Premio Positano Italia (twice), the Premio Internazionale “Gino Tani”, the Premio Vignale danza, the Premio Bucchi, the Premio Apulia, the Prix de Lausanne, and several other international awards.
-She was nominated for the Olivier Award in 1996 for her astonishing performance in Anastasia and has been named Dancer of the Year in the UK, Italy, Japan, and Chile.
-The Times has described her as “in the people’s imagination, the heroine who dies for love.”
-The Independent has called her an “unsurpassable” dance-actress and the Daily Mail dubbed her “the future of British dance.”
+Viviana has received the London Evening Standard Award (the youngest ever artist to receive the award), the Time Out Award, the Premio Positano Italia (twice), Premio Internazionale “Gino Tani”, Premio Vignale danza, Premio Bucchi, Premio Apulia, and Prix de Lausanne.
+She has been named Dancer of the Year in the UK, Italy, Japan, and Chile.
+The Times described her as “in the people’s imagination, the heroine who dies for love.”
+The Independent called her an “unsurpassable” dance-actress and the Daily Mail dubbed her “the future of British dance.”

 Her partners have included Irek Mukhamedov, Anthony Dowell, Tetsuya Kumakawa, Vladimir Derevianko, Vladimir Malakhov, José Manuel Carreño, Angel Corella, Julio Bocca, Robert Tewsley, Massimiliano Guerra, and Carlos Acosta.